Community Care

 Your provider has entered your referral, now what?

-The specialty care service will review your referral to determine if the service is available in the VA or if it needs to be deferred to the community.
+The specialty care service will review your referral to determine if the service is available in the VA or if it needs to be referred to the community.

 What happens if my referral is kept in VA?

-• After one unsuccessful telephone contact attempt, you will receive a letter in the mail to help you schedule your appointment.
+After one unsuccessful telephone contact attempt, you will receive a letter via email or mail to help you schedule your appointment.

 What if my referral goes to Community Care?